bitmark-inc/docs/bitmark-references/bitmark-sdk/store_seed.md

 # Store Seed

-Store key in mobile application is very important to ensure the security, protect user data against attackers. **Bitmark** is a blockchain platform, everything is decentralized, so we need to keep the user's key more secure to guarantee the ownership.
-So we provide the utility for storing key securely in mobile application, support **Android/iOS** platform.
+Store key in mobile application is very important to ensure the security, protect user data against attackers.
+Bitmark SDK provides the utility for storing key securely in mobile application, support **Android/iOS** platform.

 ## Android

-We use `KeyAuthenticationSpec.Builder` to declare how we store/retrieve `Account` securely.
+Bitmark SDK Android provides `KeyAuthenticationSpec.Builder` to declare how we store/retrieve `Account` securely.
 The `KeyAuthenticationSpec.Builder` attributes is described following.

 | Attribute | Function | Description |
 | --------- | ----------- | ----------- |